-1.20.3 Pacific Halibut Selection
+1.20.2 Pacific Halibut Selection

-Our target sample is 100 otoliths for IPHC Regulatory Areas 4B and 4CD.
+Our target sample is 100 otoliths for each of IPHC Regulatory Areas 4A, 4B, and 100 for Areas 4CD combined.

 - 1. The COAC sample number series will begin with XXX501 (XXX = three-digit port code) and the regular market sample number series will begin with XXX001. - 2.
 The COAC box number series will begin with 501 and the regular market sample box number series will begin with 001.
 It is important that COAC otoliths are kept in separate box(es) from regular Market Sample otoliths.